NathanKr/next.js-dev-debug/README.md

 </li>
 <li>
-Attach the debugger: Once the server is running, switch to the "Run and Debug" view in VS Code and select the "Next.js: debug client-side" configuration
+<strong>Attach the debugger</strong>: Once the server is running, switch to the "Run and Debug" view in VS Code and select the "Next.js: debug client-side" configuration
 </li>
 <li>
-Start the debugger: hit F5 or click the green arrow.
-The debugger will open a new browser window or tab and attach the debugging tools, allowing you to hit breakpoints in your client components.
+<strong>Start the debugger</strong>: hit F5 or click the green arrow.
+The debugger will open a new browser window or tab with http://localhost:3000 and attach the debugging tools, allowing you to hit breakpoints in your client components.
 </li>
-<li>in the browser navigate to http://localhost:3000/page1 </li>
+<li><strong>Navigate</strong> in the opened browser to http://localhost:3000/page1 </li>
 <li>
-Once the breakpoint is hit, you can use the debug icons to step through the code, inspect variables, and continue execution.
+<strong>Use the debug icons</strong> once the breakpoint is hit, to step through the code, inspect variables, and continue execution.
 </li>
 </ol>
 <p>

 For all subsequent debugging sessions, you can simply press <code>F5</code> as VS Code remembers the last configuration you used.
 </p>